 The abstract should briefly outline the content of the article and any conclusions it may reach.
+It should preferably be structured as follows: Background and Study Aims/Object, Patients or Material and Methods, Results, Conclusion.

 The keywords should be words a reader would be likely to use in searching for the content of the article.